Dish as ordered by boy (5)

 'dish' is the definition.

-'as ordered by boy' is the subsidiary indication.
+'as ordered by boy' is the wordplay.

 'ordered' indicates anagramming the letters.